Channel

 char data

-to generate C++ code and CMake Target for the message, for example:
+, to generate C++ code and CMake Targets for the message, for example:

 rosidl_generate_interfaces(